-The Continuous Emissions Monitoring System (CEMS) is an extractive system used to measure the stack gas components of total hydrocarbon (THC), carbon monoxide (CO), oxygen (O_2), and carbon dioxide (CO2).
-The equipment for this system includes a sampling probe with a heated sample line to extract the stack gas, a primary and standby sample conditioning system that cools and dries the gas (CO, CO2, and O2 only), and the analyzers which display the value of each measured gas.
+The Continuous Emissions Monitoring System (CEMS) is an extractive system used to measure the stack gas components of carbon monoxide (CO), oxygen (O2), and carbon dioxide (CO2).
+The equipment for this system includes a sampling probe with a heated sample line to extract the stack gas, a primary and standby sample conditioning system that cools and dries the gas, and the analyzers which display the value of each measured gas.
 Diagrams of the systems are shown in drawings D-800-PI-215 and D-800-PI-216 in Attachment 10.

 In the CEM room there are three racks, each containing a complete set of instruments.
-Each individual instrument measures THC, CO_2 , CO{low} , CO{high} , and O_2 .
+Each individual instrument measures $CO_2$ , $CO{low}$ , $CO{high}$ , and $O_2$ .
 The CO instrument is dual range; the low range is 0-200 ppm and the high range is 0-10,000 ppm.
 Switching between ranges is performed by the plant control system.
 The programming automatically toggles between the low and high range values when the top of the low range is reached.
-The THC and O_2 instruments are single range instruments with ranges of 0-100 ppm for THC, and 0 - 25% for O_2 .
+The $O_2$ instrument is a single range instrument with a range of 0-25%.